platformsh/platformsh-docs/reference/configuration-files.rst

 Sending emails
 ----------------

 By default only the master enviroment can send emails and there is no need to additionally configure your web application to enable that.
-For the non-master environment this feature can be enabled if needed by creating a ticket.
+For the non-master environment this feature can be enabled by using the Platform CLI.

 Emails from Platform.sh are sent via a Mandrill-based SMTP proxy.
 Each Platform.sh project is provisioned as a Mandrill sub-account.